 Resolve Joomla HTTP 500.0 error after Joomla! update to version 3.2

 Over the last week we, at Vevida, received quite a lot problem reports by customers who updated Joomla! to Joomla! version 3.2.0.
 After logging on to their administrator back-end, they received an HTTP 500.0 error with error code 0x8007000d.
+Let’s investigate and resolve this Joomla!
+Administrator login HTTP 500 error.

 Unfortunately this HTTP 500.0 has nothing important to tell, except Internal Server Error, The data is invalid.
 (0x8007000d).
 So, nothing much.
 This basically means that somewhere the output breaks fastCgi and PHP output.